communcom/sitemap/README.md

 # SITEMAP-SERVICE

-**SITEMAP-SERVICE** is a service that creates a sitemap of a site based on the disperse of CyberWay blockchain data of commun DAP, the result of which gets into the path [commun.com/sitemap.xml ](https://commun.com/sitemap.xml).
+**SITEMAP-SERVICE** is a service that creates the sitemap based on the disperse of CyberWay blockchain data of commun DAP, the result of which gets into the path [commun.com/sitemap.xml ](https://commun.com/sitemap.xml).

 Dependencies: